Absecon man remains in stable condition following police-involved shooting

-ATLANTIC CITY — Jalial Whitted, the Absecon man shot by police outside the Dollar General Tuesday, remains in stable condition at AtlantiCare Regional Medical Center, City Division, his family said.
+The Absecon man shot by police outside Dollar General on Tuesday remains in stable condition at a local hospital, his family said.

-Whitted's mother said he was staying at her home at the Clayton Mill Run apartment complex Tuesday when he walked to neighboring Dollar General, in the 700 block of New Road, around 9:30 a.m.
+Whitted's mother said Jalial was staying at her home at the Clayton Mill Run apartment complex Tuesday when he walked to neighboring Dollar General, in the 700 block of New Road, about 9:30 a.m.

-Whitted was inside the store brandishing a gun, causing employees to flee the store.
-Whitted also fired at least one shot while in the store, the Atlantic County Prosecutor's Office said Wednesday.
+Whitted was inside the store brandishing a gun, causing employees to flee.
+He also fired at least one shot while in the store, the Atlantic County Prosecutor's Office said Wednesday.

-Police who located Whitted inside ordered him to exit.
-Once outside the store, Whitted refused further commands and pulled the gun from his front pocket, the Prosecutor’s Office said.
+Police ordered Whitted to exit the store.
+Once outside, he refused further commands and pulled the gun from his front pocket, the Prosecutor’s Office said.

+By law, the New Jersey Attorney General’s Office must probe any shooting involving law enforcement.
+An independent team interviews witnesses and collects evidence, including video footage.
+The Police Department is then directed to release any footage tied to the shooting when requested after 20 days.

-Whitted's mother says her son suffers from schizophrenia and has been treated for the disease.
+Whitted's mother says her son suffers from schizophrenia and has been treated for it.

 Whitted is charged with unlawful possession of a weapon, certain persons not to have weapons and possession of a weapon for an unlawful purpose.
 His first court appearance has yet to be determined, according to Atlantic County Superior Court.